huggingface/transformers/docs/source/en/model_doc/siglip.md

 ## Usage tips

-Usage of SigLIP is similar to [CLIP](clip).
+- Usage of SigLIP is similar to [CLIP](clip).
 The main difference is the training loss, which does not require a global view of all the pairwise similarities of images and texts within a batch.
 One needs to apply the sigmoid activation function to the logits, rather than the softmax.
+- Training is not yet supported.
+If you want to fine-tune SigLIP or train from scratch, refer to the loss function from [OpenCLIP](https://github.com/mlfoundations/open_clip/blob/73ad04ae7fb93ede1c02dc9040a828634cb1edf1/src/open_clip/loss.py#L307), which leverages various `torch.distributed` utilities.

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/google-research/big_vision/tree/main).